microsoft/azure-iot-developer-kit/docs/_projects/03-remote-monitoring.md

 ![remote-monitoring-provision]({{"/assets/images/mini-solution/remote-monitoring/provision.png" | absolute_url }})

 ## Step 4.
-Build and upload device code
+Build and upload the device code

 {% include switch.html content = page.variable %}

 ### Windows

-1. Use `Ctrl+P` to run 'task device-upload'.
+1. Use `Ctrl+P` to run `task device-upload`.
 2. The terminal prompts you to enter configuration mode.
 To do so, hold down button A, then push and release the reset button.
 The screen displays the DevKit id and 'Configuration'.

-This is to set the connection string that retrieves from 'task cloud-provision' step.
+This is to set the connection string that retrieves from `task cloud-provision` step.

 Then VS Code starts verifying and uploading the Arduino sketch:

 ![device-upload]({{"/assets/images/mini-solution/remote-monitoring/build.png" | absolute_url }})

-The DevKit will reboot and start running the code.
+The DevKit reboots and starts running the code.

 ### macOS

 1. Put DevKit into configuration mode:
   Hold down button A, then push and release the reset button.
 The screen displays 'Configuration'.
-2. Use `Cmd+P` to run 'task device-upload'.
+2. Use `Cmd+P` to run `task device-upload`.

-This is to set the connection string that retrieves from 'task cloud-provision' step.
+This is to set the connection string that retrieves from `task cloud-provision` step.

 Then it starts verifying and uploading the Arduino sketch:

 ![device-upload]({{"/assets/images/mini-solution/remote-monitoring/build.png" | absolute_url }})

-The DevKit will reboot and start running the code.
+The DevKit reboots and starts running the code.

 ## Test the project